ivan-paleo/imaging-reports/README.md

 On the Axio Imager.Z2 Vario + LSM 800 MAT:

 - Several uses can be assigned to every objective.
 To do so, click on every relevant use from the list.
-- After selection, click on a use and press "DELETE" to unassign it.
-Make sure that at least one use is assigned to each objective (select "Not used" if you have not used a given objective).
+- After selection, click on a use and press `DELETE` to unassign it.
+Make sure that at least one use is assigned to each objective (select `Not used` if you have not used a given objective).

 ><p align="center" width="100%">
 >    <img src="screenshots/app_objectives_LSM.png"><br>